 Next, while the frames are curing, I remove the snowman art from the tray bottom.
 This is an easy way to upcycle old Christmas decor.

-I peeled off the top layer and then lightly moistened the remaining white film and rubbed it off.
+First, I peel off the top layer and then lightly moistened the remaining white film and rubbed it off.
 Then, I took it outside to my Small Spray Shelter and gave it a coat of flat white spray paint.

-While the tray is curing, I sand down the two art inserts I removed with my Corner Cat Sander to remove any fluffed grain.
+Next, while the tray is curing, I sand down the two art inserts I removed with my sander to remove any fluffed grain.

 After that, I used the same flat white paint and gave it several coats of paint, letting cure in between coats.